 Attention aux superviseurs des étudiants(es) de deuxième et troisième cycle: Avez-vous un étudiant de deuxième ou troisièm cylce qui effectue des recherches sur un sujet en rapport avec la formation des enseignants et qui se défendra avant la conférence de la SCÉÉ de l’année prochaine?
 Si oui, s’il vous plaît encourager l’étudiant(e) à revoir les critères (en bas) et demander la reconnaissance CATE Prix des thèses et mémoires sur la formation des enseignants.
 Vous devrez soumettre une lettre de recommandation dans le cadre de la candidature de l’étudiant(e).
 Les superviseurs des candidats sont également invités à discuter brièvement l’importance des travaux et féliciter dans le cadre de la remise des prix si vous êtes en mesure d’y participer.

 Les travaux des candidats retenus recevront les réponses du comité d’évaluation lors de la célébration de la formation des enseignants au Canada par le CATE.
-Les candidats doivent indiquer qu’ils seront en mesure de présenter leur thèse / thèse sous forme de poster à la conférence de la CSSE (Western University, London, Ontario, 30 mai – 4 juin, 2020).
+Les candidats doivent indiquer qu’ils seront en mesure de présenter leur thèse / thèse sous forme de poster à la conférence de la CSSE (University of Alberta, May 31 – June 3, 2021).
 Les superviseurs de la faculté seront également invités à faire une brève présentation sur les lauréats et leurs études.
 Les candidats retenus recevront un certificat de reconnaissance et une adhésion gratuite à CATE l’année suivante; Cependant, tous les coûts liés aux voyages et à l’inscription à la conférence sont à la charge des candidats.

 Pour qu’une thèse ou mémoire soit considérée pour un prix de reconnaissance, l’étude doit aborder directement le domaine de la formation des enseignants, non seulement dans la conclusion, mais tout au long de la recherche.
 L’étude doit également porter sur un ou plusieurs des sujets suivants: (1) la formation des enseignants et les problèmes de notre société, (2) l’étude des pratiques de formation des enseignants, ou (3) les défis et les possibilités en matière de formation des enseignants.